luis198327/olympics-quiz-game/README.md

 ### Features Left To Implement
 Additional features that I would like to include in a future release would be to:
 + Have a bigger suite of questions (a library) where it would generate a wider question set to the user, making the site more interesting, more variety and less predictable.
++ Adapt the user feedback when a question has been answered by showing an image or further information on the subject question and answer.
+This will provide more meaning and learning.
 + Set a time limit for the quiz itself e.g. a maximum time of ten minutes to complete or 15 seconds per question so it adds more interactivity and more urgency and risk for the user.
 + To store higher scores and show these within a table on a separate HTML page.
 This would seem more appropriate when the library of questions is more extensive.
 + To share user scores and challenge friends using social media links such as facebook and twitter.